saugat-rimal/spacetravel/README.md

 # Cosmos Tourism  – Learn more about space

-Made a website called space tarvel as a challange from frontend mentor.
+Made a website called Cosmos Tourism as a challange from frontend mentor.
 It was fun making it.

 Visit The Website: [Space Travel](https://chrome.google.com/webstore/detail/drop-tab-%E2%80%93-best-bookmark/peogendaipoplnglfflehjgnbkpfpmkj/)